Domaine du Pelican

 "I tasted this bottle blind in a restaurant in Paris that I often go to.
 I always tell the sommelier to give me something blind and the only rule is that it has to be outside Burgundy.
 When he brought me this wine, I said, 'You forgot the rule, you brought me a wine from Burgundy.'
 And he said, 'I am afraid you're wrong.'" - Guillaume d’Angerville

-The wine was a bottle of Stéphane Tissot’s Chardonnay Arbois Les Bruyères 2005 and it left such an imprint on Guillaume that it inspired him to begin a search for vineyards in the Jura to create a new domaine.
-After purchasing Chateau Chavanes in Montigny-les-Arsures, Guillaume built a winery surrounded by 5 hectares of biodynamically farmed vines that had been impeccably replanted ten years prior by the former owner, Francois de Chavanes.
-The domaine is supported by an additional 5 hectares of chemically-free vines formerly farmed by Jean-Marc Brignot.
+The wine was a bottle of Stéphane Tissot’s Chardonnay Arbois Les Bruyères 2005 and it left such an impression on Guillaume that it inspired him to begin a search for vineyards in the Jura.
+After leasing Chateau Chavanes in Montigny-les-Arsures, Guillaume gained access to 5 hectares of biodynamically farmed vines that had been impeccably replanted ten years prior by the former owner.
+The domaine is supported by an additional 5 hectares of vines never touched by chemicals and formerly farmed by Jean-Marc Brignot.
 In 2014, Jacques Puffeney announced he would be retiring and that Guillaume would be taking over 4 hectares of his vineyards.